siddhi-io/www/en/docs/docs/query-guide.md

 ### Limit & Offset

-These provide a way to select the number of events (via limit) from the desired index (by specifying an offset) from the output event chunks produced by the query.
+These provide a way to select a limited number of events (via limit) from the desired index (using an offset) from the output event chunks produced by the query.

 **Purpose**

 Limit & Offset helps to output only the selected set of events from large event batches.
-This will be more useful with `Order By` clause where one can order the output for topK, bottomK, or even to paginate through the dataset by obtaining a set of events from the middle.
+This will be very useful with `Order By` clause where one can order the output and extract the topK or bottomK events, and even use it to paginate through the dataset by obtaining set of events from the middle.

 **Syntax**